Fox-ML-infrastructure/FoxML_Core/DOCS/03_technical/internal/HPC_OPTIMIZATION_STATUS.md

 **Assessment Date**: 2025-12-10
 **Status**: ⚠️ **WORK IN PROGRESS** - Single-node optimized, distributed HPC not yet implemented

+**⚠️ IMPORTANT**: This document describes the current state of HPC optimizations. **Distributed/multi-node HPC features are planned but not yet implemented**.
+The system is currently optimized for single-node workloads (workstation/desktop HPC).
+Claims about "HPC optimization" refer to single-node optimizations only, not distributed cluster computing.

 This document evaluates the current HPC (High Performance Computing) optimizations in the codebase. **This is a work in progress** - the system is optimized for single-node workloads but does not yet support distributed/multi-node HPC clusters.

 ---